eur26/interview-challenges/backend/coffee-shop-management/README.md

 ## General instructions

-We have developed a small software to run a Coffe Shop.
-You can place a order and get the receipt.
+We have developed a small software to run a Coffee Shop.
+You can place an order and print the receipt.
-Now we have some bug reports from the users and some tasks to evolve the application.
+We have some bug reports from users and some tasks to evolve the application.

 Your task is to understand the current code and implement the topics that we have listed at the next section

 ## Coffee Shop Management

-##### 1) There is a promotion, when you order 2 lattes, you will receive a free espresso.
+##### 1) There is a promotion: if you order 2 lattes, you will receive a free espresso.
 * This feature is already available, but our users are complaining that it does not work everytime.
 We need to fix it.

 ##### 2) Print the Menu:

-Expected output:
+List of all available products and their prices:

 | Product Name | Price |
 | :---: | :---: |